febus982/k3s-cluster/docs/preparation.md

 * Fork or copy the content of the repository (you need write access to the repository setup in the ansible inventory)
 * Create a personal token for Flux bootstrap.
 Check necessary permissions [here](https://fluxcd.io/docs/installation/#github-and-github-enterprise)

-Currently only GitHub repository are supported but it should be easy enough to use a different provider by altering [this file](https://github.com/febus982/k3s-cluster/blob/master/roles/fluxcd/tasks/main.yml) and the inventory variables.
+Currently only GitHub repositories are supported but it should be easy enough to use a different provider by altering [this file](https://github.com/febus982/k3s-cluster/blob/master/roles/fluxcd/tasks/main.yml) and the inventory variables.
 (Pull requests with other providers are appreciated)